Howard Frankland Bridge

 $864 million

 Traylor is part of a joint venture selected to replace the northbound I-275 Howard Frankland Bridge connecting Tampa and St. Petersburg, Florida over Old Tampa Bay.
-The Florida Department of Transportation project will ultimately be the largest bridge ever constructed in Florida.
+The new three-mile-long bridge for the Florida Department of Transportation will be the widest bridge ever constructed in Florida, featuring four southbound general-purpose lanes, two southbound express lanes, two northbound express lanes, and a shares-use path that includes accommodations for a future light rail system.

-The existing southbound bridge will be converted to the new northbound I-275.
+The existing southbound bridge, constructed by Traylor in the 1980s, will be converted to the new northbound I-275.
 When complete, the current northbound bridge will be removed.
-Construction began in the fall of 2020 with completion in 2026.
+Construction began in the fall of 2020 and is expected to conclude in 2026.
 The newly built connection will add capacity and mobility to account for future growth of the Tampa/St. Pete region and will allow for improved emergency management scenarios and hurricane evacuations.